 Water Cremation uses a process that is scientifically known as Alkaline Hydrolysis.
-During a Water Cremation, the deceased is carefully placed inside a sealed stainless steel Water Cremation unit.
-This unit then gently fills with a water and alkaline solution that is heated for a period of approximately 4 hours.
+During a Water Cremation, the deceased is carefully placed inside a stainless steel Water Cremation unit.
+This unit is then filled with water and an alkaline solution and is heated.

-Following a Water Cremation, the loved one’s remains are returned to the family in an urn in the form of ‘Ashes’, as with cremation.
+Following a Water Cremation, the loved one’s remains are returned to the family in an urn in the form of ‘Ashes’.

-Water Cremation is a proudly Australian innovation and has become very sought after in the United States and Canada for it’s environmental benefits.
+Water Cremation, by Aquamation®, is a proudly Australian innovation and has become very sought after in the United States and Canada for its environmental benefits.